Luciano Cruz-Coke

+As a deputy, he was a member of the Commission on Culture and Communications, and of the Commission on Constitution, Legislation, Justice and Regulations; handling legislative initiatives such as the limit on successive reelection of authorities, the creation of the new Child Protection Service, and various enabling mechanisms for the 2020 constitutional plebiscite.

+He rose to fame in Chile starting in 1995, when he debuted as an actor in the telenovela Amor a domicilio.
+In the 1990s and 2000s he played various leading roles, such as in Adrenalina (1996) and Fuera de control (1999).
+In 2001 he starred in Amores de mercado, where he performed the most-watched scene in the history of Chilean television.

 Biography

 Cruz-Coke is the son of lawyer and university professor Carlos Cruz-Coke Ossa and Lucía Carvallo Arriagada.
 His brother is Carlos Cruz-Coke Carvallo, Councilman of Vitacura in Santiago; the nephew of cultural manager Marta Cruz-Coke and grandnephew of physician-politician Eduardo Cruz-Coke (Marta's father).

 Cruz-Coke studied in the Colegio de los Sagrados Corazones de Manquehue.
 He went on to study law in the Universidad Finis Terrae, later changing his major to Architecture and finally became an actor.
 He studied acting at the Lee Strasberg Theatre and Film Institute in New York City.

 He holds a degree in Documentary Filming from the Academy of Christian Humanism University and a master's degree in Mass Communications from University of Chile.

 Career

 Cruz-Coke has a fifteen-year acting career in film, theater and television.
 He is also the founder and director of the non-profit organization Teatro Lastarria 90, which caters to activities in film, theater and visual arts.
 Lastarria 90 has become a model innovator, attracting both private and public supporters, and which has received recognition en the world of the arts and critique.

 He was spotted by an executive of Canal 13 in a pub while he was singing.
 His first television role was in 1995 in the series El Amor Esta de Moda, where he became known as the "romeo" of telenovela.
 He would go on to play further roles in other series.
 He won the award Apes in 2004 for his part in a telenovela Destinos Cruzados.